Aerially assisted trophy hunting (heli-hunting)

-Aerially-assisted trophy hunting (AATH) – also known as heli-hunting – involves flying recreational hunters and their guides into high country areas by helicopter in search of trophy animals.
+Aerially assisted trophy hunting (AATH) - or heli-hunting as it is sometimes known – involves flying recreational hunters and their guides into high country areas by helicopter in search of trophy animals.
+When an animal is found, the helicopter lands and the client and guide disembark to shoot their trophy on the ground.

 The animals most frequently hunted are introduced Himalayan tahr and Austrian chamois.